 The Corporation distinguishes operating revenues and expenses from non-operating items.
 Operating revenues and expenses generally result from providing services in connection with the Corporation's principal ongoing operation.
-The principle operating revenue of the Corporation is rental of real property and administration fees.
-Operating expenses include personnel services and benefits, professional fees and planning services.
+The principle operating revenue of the Corporation are closing fees for bond and note issues.
+Operating expenses include contractual costs and professional fees.
 All revenue and expenses not meeting the definition are reported as non-operating revenues and expenses.